 Table of Contents

+With rates stabilizing and home inventory still low, 2024 doesn’t appear to be significantly different.
 With all these factors in motion, understanding how to buy a home is more important than ever.
-Below we compiled the steps and thought processes to navigate the current market.
+Below, we compiled the steps and thought processes to navigate the current market.

 1) Deciding if You’re Ready to Buy a Home